pboling/yacs/README.md

 Note on CORS: The dev proxy avoids the need for a CORS extension during development when you use relative URLs as shown above.
 If you bypass the proxy and hit the public API directly from the browser, a CORS extension may be required.

 ## Requirements

+Runtime behavior (dev and prod): On page load, the app performs an initial GET /scanner to fetch the initial dataset for both tables, and it also opens a WebSocket connection and subscribes to updates (scanner-filter and per-pair/per-pair-stats).
+This is true in all environments.
+In dev, REST may come from a local mock while WebSocket updates flow from the public API via the /ws proxy.

 ### 1. Component Structure